 Also known as Blue-tipped Staghorn Coral, Branching Coral, Branching Staghorn Coral, Staghorn Coral.

-Found in shallow water exposed to strong wave action over coral and rocky reefs.
-Isolated small colonies are shaped like upturned hands.
+Found in isolated small colonies, shaped like upturned hands over shallow waters exposed to strong wave action on coral and rocky reefs.
+Varies in colour.

 They feed on plankton.

 Length - 300cm

 Depth - 1-12m

 Stony corals have hard stony skeletons, their polyps have six tentacles or are made up of multiples of six.
 These are usually nocturnal, however if the sky's are overcast, then many will feed during the day.

 Generally the more robust corals life on exposed areas, while the smaller corals live in sheltered lagoons or deeper waters.

 Stony corals are reef building corals and embedded in their flesh are thousands of minute single-celled marine plants called zooxanthellae which accounts for their colour.